siomarapantarotto/Zapp/README.md

 "Zapp" is an ANDROID APP SAMPLE that clones some of Whatsapp functionalities and integrates with FIREBASE.

 More detailed documentation can be found directly on the code.

-<h3> Attention: This app is UNDER CONSTRUCTION and may contain some errors.</h3>

 ## Technologies